mayrannni/CyberSec-endproject/README.md

 | --- **README.md** (markdown documentation file)

 ### 3. Installation
-1. Clone this repository (you must have git installed)
+1. In your terminal clone this repository (you must have git installed)
    -> git clone https://github.com/mayrannni/CyberSec-endproject.git
    -> cd CyberSec-endproject
 3. Preferably have PowerShell, BASH and Python installed. '''However, we consider problems depending on the different operating systems'''.